 ML algorithms are also making use of the almost endless stream of data about consumers’ viewing habits, helping streaming services offer more useful recommendations.

 They will help more and more with the production of media too.
-NLP (Natural Language Processing) algorithms help write trending news stories to decrease production time, and a new MIT-developed AI named Shelley is helps users write horror stories through deep learning algorithms and a bank of user-generated fiction.
+NLP (Natural Language Processing) algorithms help write trending news stories to decrease production time, and an MIT-developed AI named Shelley helped users write horror stories through deep learning algorithms and a bank of user-generated fiction.
 At this rate, the next great content creators may not be human at all.

 11. Home Security and Smart Homes